onrocket/launch/README.md

 ### Configuration

-A launch congiguration containing all information necessary to populate a set of launch commands in a launch sequence
+A launch configuration containing all information necessary to populate a set of launch commands in a launch sequence

 ### Command Sequencing